cmgoffena13/DE-Capstone-Portfolio-1/README.md

 2. I could utilize Elastic Container Service (ECS) and setup an EC2 instance to be a part of the cluster.
 This is the middle ground as it allows me to better utilize Docker while also setting my compute through my selection of the EC2 instance.
 I tried this out but realized I would need 2GB of memory, so same boat except easy deployments of the containers through a docker image.
 3. Utilize Elastic Container Service (ECS) with Fargate (serverless compute).
 This would allow me to only pay for resources I use.
 It sounds great since I only have a daily pipeline that averages 5 minutes, but setting up the docker volumes could be tricky since Fargate is designed for stateless services, similar to lambda function.
 Kept getting more complicated and more complicated.
 A sign that it probably wasn't a good option.

-Option #2 seemed to be the best option.
+Option #2 was the best option.
 Easy way to deploy an image as a task to the EC2 instance that is attached to the ECS cluster.
-I'll probably use Elastic Container Registry (ECR) for ease of use as well.
-Setting up a lifecylce policy to hold onto the latest two images, just in case I ever needed to rollback.
+I'll am using Elastic Container Registry (ECR) for ease of use as well.
+Set up a lifecylce policy to hold onto the latest two images, just in case I ever needed to rollback.

 Pros:
 - Easy to set up volumes because docker handles it